What You’ll Learn 💾

 DewesoftX "online" export options

-Right-click on the main column and select the Edit columns option.
+Right-click on the main column and select the Edit Columns option.

 File export formats

-DewesoftX supports numerous export formats.
+DewesoftX supports a wide range of export formats.

 Export toolbar

-In general, the export toolbar will have shortcuts for the following export formats:
+The Export Toolbar provides shortcuts for the following export formats:

-FlexPro: direct data transfer via ActiveX.
+FlexPro: Direct data transfer via ActiveX.

-MS Excel: - direct data transfer via ActiveX.
+MS Excel: Direct data transfer via ActiveX.

 File export